WebbyLab/itsquiz-wall/README.md

 # itsquiz-wall
-Isomorphic application written in React (SOON)
+Isomorphic application written in React (CODE WILL BE AVAILABLE SOON)

 ## Motivation